KAmaia/PiShockSharp/README.md

 Pishock Sharp

-YOU MUST CREATE AN APPSETTINGS.JSON file in your project with the following format:
+YOU MUST CREATE AN APPSETTINGS.JSON file in the same directory as the executable with the following format:

 {